AtleSkaanes/Programming-notes/cpp/Arrays and pointers/Arrays.md

 | $$i$$      | index              |
 | $$i_0$$    | pointer to index 0 |
 $$ Memory Location = i_0 + i\cdot sizeof(typename)$$
 Meaning you start at the memory address of the first element.
+Then move the index times the size of the type forward in bytes to find the element at index

 #### Create an array
 ```cpp